VSS Daily Opening Script

 God, grant us the serenity to accept the things we cannot change, the courage to change the things we can, and the wisdom to know the difference.

-'Post' in Chat starting at 6:30 each underlined item below:
+'Post' in Chat starting at approx. 6:30 am each underlined item below:

 Website Resources: